Author vs. Writer

 About Allen Mesch

 Allen is an author, educator, and historian.
-He has written six books: The Analyst; Teacher of Civil War Generals; Your Affectionate Father, Charles F. Smith; Charles A. Marvin - "One Year.
-Six Months, and Eleven Days", Preparing for Disunion, and Ebenezer Allen - Statesman, Entrepreneur, and Spy.
+He has written nine books: The Analyst; Teacher of Civil War Generals; Your Affectionate Father, Charles F. Smith; Charles A. Marvin - "One Year.
+Six Months, and Eleven Days", Preparing for Disunion, Ebenezer Allen - Statesman, Entrepreneur, and Spy, The Forgotten Texas Statesman, The Third Rebellion, and The Traitor.
 He taught classes on the American Civil War at Collin College.
 He has visited more than 130 Civil War sites and given presentations at Civil War Roundtables.

 This entry was posted in Scratch Pad and tagged , , , .
 Bookmark the permalink.